marobo/notas/README.md

 ## What is this?

-The idea is that this is the place where we share information.
+The idea is the place where we share information.

-The Table of Contents is bellow.
+The Table of Contents is below.
 Each section is in a different folder and each folder has a `README.md` file in it which should provide a quick summary of that section.

 ## How do I contribute to this wealth of knowledge?